CookEat help

 Using a creator's plan

-• Save it to a list to find it again later — the only action on another creator's plan, since it stays theirs.
+• Save it to a list to find it again later — available when browsing other creators’ plans.

-• Drag it onto your week to cook from it.
+• Premium: drag a published creator plan onto your week to cook from it.
 Adjust any meal and it becomes your own arrangement, ready to save as your plan.

 Get the most out of Plan